Confessions of a Serial Killer

 Review:

-When I learned what this film was about, I was even more interested as I had recently seen the film Henry: Portrait of a Serial Killer which is based on the same serial killer we get in this film.
+When I learned what this film was about, I was even more interested as I had recently seen the film Henry: Portrait of a Serial Killer which is based on the same person.
 It starts off with a young woman who is stranded on the side of the road.
 Daniel Ray Hawkins (Robert A. Burns) pulls over to help her.
-Her car starts right up and he does something to it.
-She tries again and it won’t start.
+She’s having car trouble.
+It does start and he sabotages it.
+The car then shuts off.
+It won’t start back up.
 He offers to drive her to the next gas station.
 When they go past it, she starts to freak out.
 In the end, he murders her.

 It then shifts to Daniel being interrogated by Sheriff Will Gaines (Berkley Garrett).
-At first he won’t talk to the other officers, but Sheriff Gaines shows a level of respect.
-He gets him food, cigarettes and finally Daniel starts talking.
-He recounts a bunch of murders that he commits.
-This includes ones he did with his friend, Moon Lewton (Dennis Hill) as well as his sister Molly Lewton (Sidney Brammer).
-Some of them are hitchhikers; some are women he comes into their homes.
-The police do start to wonder if he really committed all of these crimes or if he is just giving the details from the newspaper.
+He won’t talk to the other officers, but Sheriff Gaines shows a level of respect.
+He gets him food and cigarettes.
+Daniel then starts talking.
+He recounts murders that he’s committed.
+This includes the ones he did with his friend, Moon Lewton (Dennis Hill) as well as his sister Molly (Sidney Brammer).
+Some of them are hitchhikers where others are women he comes into their homes.
+The police question whether he’s committed all these crimes or if he is just giving the details from the newspaper.
+When he’s able to lead them to different bodies, they start to take it much more seriously.

-Going back to the acting, I’ve already said how I thought Burns did a fine job in this role.
-I kind of feel bad for the back-story that is established for the character as to why he kills.
-I’m assuming some of this is what the real person went through, so I do kind of feel bad.
-It is an odd feeling as he is a serial killer.
+I want to then circle back to acting performances.
+I’ve already said how I thought Burns worked in his role I feel bad for the back-story that is established for the character as to why he kills.
+There is truth there with what his mother did and the lasting effects.
+Humanizing the serial killer though gives an odd feeling that works.
 Hill was fine as the unintelligent accomplice.
 Brammer was interesting as his sister as she is much rougher in this version.
-This film really shows that nurture can effect these people and develop them into the monsters they become.
+There is a theme here that nurture can affect people and develop them into the monsters they become.
 Garrett was fine as the sheriff.
-I thought the rest of the cast were fine for what was needed as well.
+I thought the rest of the cast were fine with what was needed as well.
+Credit the acting for the victims and show the fear of the situation slowly building.
+That was well done.

 My Rating: 7 out of 10